Irys-xyz/Whistleblower/README.md

 Whistleblower cares that a transaction is in a bundle, that bundle is onchain and the data can be downloaded from miners.
 As it tracks the status of each transaction, an alert will be triggered if:

-1. Whistleblower can't download and verify a transaction by its deadline height.
-2. A transaction is invalid by its deadline height.
-3. A bundle is found to be invalid:
+1. A bundle is found to be invalid:
    1. Because it can't be cryptographically verified.
    2. Because Whistleblower can't download the full bundle.
-4. A transaction is invalid:
+2. A transaction is invalid:
    1. Because it hasn't been verified by its deadline height.
-   2. Because it's orphaned, Whistleblower is tracking it, but it hasn't showed in any posted bundles.
+   2. Because it's orphaned, i.e. Whistleblower is tracking the transaction, but it hasn't showed in any posted bundles.
-5. A transaction is included in a bundle tagged as invalid.
+3. A transaction is included in a bundle tagged as invalid.
-6. The data can not be downloaded.
+4. The data can not be downloaded.

 ## Alerts